ArthurSonzogni/FTXUI/README.md

   - inside a grid with `gridbox`
   - wrap along one direction using the `flexbox`.

-Element can become flexible using the the `flex` decorator.
+Element can become flexible using the `flex` decorator.

 [Example](https://arthursonzogni.github.io/FTXUI/examples_2dom_2vbox_hbox_8cpp-example.html) using `hbox`, `vbox` and `filler`.